janElikan/homeworkBot/README.md

 > [!WARNING]
-> This was a work-in-progress, I was focused on shipping it ASAP, which I did.
-The MVP serverd well and is now archived.
+> The project is unfinished.
+I was focused on shipping it ASAP, which I did.
+Then I finished school and no longer need it.

 > A homework assignment keeping telegram bot